BinaryMuse/michelletilley-blog/_drafts/creating-chrome-extensions-with-react.markdown

 Anatomy of an Extension
 =======================

-Just kidding, we're not waiting on those guys.
+Just kidding, we're not really waiting on them.
 They'll catch up.

 Chrome allows extensions to run in a couple different contexts; one, called a [background page](http://developer.chrome.com/extensions/background_pages.html) (or an [event page](http://developer.chrome.com/extensions/event_pages.html), depending on how you use it), allows you to run code in the background.
 Most often, this can simply be a script, instead of a full on HTML document.
 The source for ours is in `src/js/background.js`.